-On the website of Education Flanders (Dutch: Onderwijs Vlaanderen) you will find the entire education provision available in Flanders.
+On the website of Education Flanders (Dutch: Onderwijs Vlaanderen) (in Dutch)(opens in new window) you will find the entire education provision available in Flanders.
 You will not only find the details of all schools, but also whether or not the school accepts registrations.

 Enrolment and registration periods

 You have to enrol your child in a school:

 - when he/she goes to school for the first time

 - when he/she moves from primary to secondary and sometimes from pre-primary to primary school

 Enrolment is done during the previous school year.
 The start date of enrolments may vary.
 Each school is obliged to clearly communicate the starting date it has chosen.
 Ask the school about this.

 In some schools or municipalities you have to register before you can enrol your child.
 Registration means that you let us know in advance in which school(s) you would like to enrol your child.
 After registration you still have to enrol your child in the school.
 Ask the school where you want to enrol your child whether you need to register your child first.

 After the registration period you will receive a letter or an e-mail.

 - If your child has a place, you will receive a notification of allocation.
 That means you can enrol your child.